Coupe SUV: History

-The BMW X6 is generally considered the first coupe SUV.
+The SsangYong Actyon is generally considered the first coupe SUV.
+In Europe, the BMW X6 was considered the first of its kind.
 It was based on the BMW X5 and has been marketed as a "Sports Activity Coupé" (SAC), as opposed to standard BMW crossovers, which are called "Sports Activity Vehicles" (SAVs).
 Introduced in 2008, the X6's styling generated some controversy upon its introduction, as it had less cargo space and a higher price.
 Mercedes-Benz followed suit in 2015 with the GLE-Class Coupe, while Audi released the Q8 in 2018.

 The AMC Eagle SX/4, which was introduced in 1981, has also been argued to be the first coupe SUV, since it is a lifted two-door liftback with a permanent all-wheel drive system and was marketed as a car that is capable of light-duty off-roading.
 The second-generation Lexus RX and the 2003 Infiniti FX had introduced similar sloping roof design elements without being marketed as coupe SUVs.

 Due to its roots from the BMW X6, the segment in its early days mostly consisted of vehicles in the luxury segment.
 Audi released the coupe version of their Q5 crossover with the "Sportback" moniker, while Mercedes-Benz uses the "Coupé" designation, both in line with their two-door and four-door coupes or fastbacks.
-Several manufacturers began offering coupe crossovers from non-luxury segments, for example the Renault Arkana, and some China-only models such as the Mazda CX-4, Volkswagen Tiguan X and Škoda Kodiaq GT.
+Several manufacturers began offering coupe crossovers from non-luxury segments, for example the Renault Arkana, the Fiat Fastback, and some China-only models such as the Mazda CX-4, Volkswagen Tiguan X and Škoda Kodiaq GT.

 Some crossovers may feature similar fastback roof sloping, but are not explicitly marketed as coupe SUVs.
 Examples are the Tesla Model X and Model Y, Toyota C-HR, Nissan Ariya, and Volvo C40.

+Some examples of electric coupe SUVs are the Mahindra BE 6 and XEV 9e, Polestar 4, and Tata Curvv.